Legal Requirements for Owners of Rental Properties

 - – The PHYSICAL address is the property.
-If it is a specific unit, fill in “Unit” on the pull-down list and put the unit designation in the next box.
-Do not fill the pull-down if it is just a house.
+If it is a specific unit, fill in “Unit” and put the unit designation in the next box.
+Do not fill the entry if it is just a house.
 Don’t forget to click on the “verify address” note.
 Then choose the one with the Zip + 4 that is marked “validated.”

 - – Click the box that says “Send mail to another address.”

 - – You will use your current personal address as the mailing address.
 If you are about to move, use the address that will get to you within a week or so, not your new long term address.
 Again, validate the address in the same manner.
 If you are out of the country, use Yarmouth Management, 309 7th St. SE, Washington, DC 20003-4307.
 Please let us know if you are using our address.
 This address is important because you will receive the tax registration at this address.
 You need that to complete the BBL form.

 - – Answer “no” to all the questions that have no relation to rentals, “yes” to filing as an unincorporated franchise, and “yes” for personal property.

 - – Verify your answers, then submit.
 Within a week or so, you will receive a letter with your tax registration number.
-Once you have that, you can prepare the BBL EZ online.
+Once you have that, you can prepare the BBL Application online.